 The Office for Archives and Records Management are established in accordance with Canon 482 of the Code of Canon Law, which charges the Chancellor with responsibility for records.

 The mission of the archives is to collect, preserve, organize and make available for research the permanently valuable records and artifacts of this archdiocese that reflect the work of the Church, its people and institutions.
 The purpose of records management is to ensure that records are retained for as long as legally, historically, or operationally necessary.

 The purpose of this office is to promote an understanding of the history and activities of the Archdiocese of Milwaukee as reflected in its records and artifacts.
 It is through this mission that the Office of Archives and Records Managment participates in the strengthening of faith in southeastern Wisconsin, the United States and the Church Universal.

 Can we help you find something?

-If you are looking for your sacramental records, information can be found here.
+If you are looking for your sacramental (baptism, confirmation, marriage) records, information can be found here.

 If you are researching your family history and would like to obtain your ancestor's sacramental records, genealogical resources and information can be found here.

 Are you researching an aspect of the history of the Archdiocese of Milwaukee?
-Our cataloged holdings, including bishop's papers, St. Francis Seminary records, Catholic organizations, etc. are available through the TOPCAT site.
+Some of our holdings have been cataloged are basic information is available through the TOPCAT site.
 You can always contact an archivist with a specific research request.
 Note, you will not find genealogy/sacramental records on TOPCAT.
 Information on researching genealogy can be found here.